-General Terms and Conditions of Hospitality Digital GmbH (Internet Services)
+General Terms and Conditions of Hospitality Digital GmbH – INTERNET PRESENCE Software

-Hospitality Digital GmbH Metro-Strasse 1, 40235 Düsseldorf ("H.d") offers companies from the hotel and restaurant industry ("Principal") free services that are provided exclusively through the Internet and that are described in further detail below ("Services").
-Some Services may only become available once the Principal has registered.
+Hospitality Digital GmbH, Metro-Straße 1, 40235 Düsseldorf ("H.d") offers companies in the hotel and restaurant industry ("Customer") services that are described in more detail below ("Services").

-1.2 Any deviating terms and conditions of the Principal shall not apply, even if H.d does not specifically reject these and/or provides the Services and/or other benefits without reservation in full knowledge of the contrary and/or deviating terms and conditions of the Principal.
+1.3 Deviating terms and conditions of the Customer shall not apply even when H.d does not expressly reject them and/or provides services and/or products without reservation despite knowledge of the contrary and/or deviating terms and conditions of the Customer.

 2. Scope of Services

-2.1 The Services include the following benefits provided by H.d for the term of the agreement:
+2.1 H.d provides the following Services to the Customer for the duration of the agreement:

-(a) H.d shall provide the Principal with Storage Space to be used on the systems of H.d, which the Principal may access via the Internet ("Storage Space"), see section 4.
+(a) H.d shall provide the Customer with Storage Space to be used on the systems of H.d, which the Customer may access via the Internet ("Storage Space"), see section 4.

-(b) H.d shall grant the Principal online access to software that enables the Principal to create simple websites with pre-set layouts and to store these on the Storage Space, to manage the Storage Space, and/or to make it accessible to third parties ("Software"), see section 5.
+(b) H.d shall grant the Customer online access to software that enables the Customer to create simple websites with pre-set layouts and automatically generated texts and to store these on the Storage Space, to manage the Storage Space, and/or to make it accessible to third parties ("Software"), see section 5.

-(c) H.d shall offer to the Principal a sub-domain under the domain name "eatbu.com" of H.d in accordance with the sample xyz.eatbu.com, which the Principal may select depending upon availability and that is linked to the Storage Space ("Sub-Domain"), see section 6.
+(d) H.d shall offer to the Customer a sub-domain under the domain name "eatbu.com" of H.d in accordance with the sample xyz.eatbu.com, which the Customer may select depending upon availability and that is linked to the Storage Space ("Sub-Domain"), see section 7.

-2.3 H.d may adjust the Services and other benefits to the state of the art and technical developments or necessities, provided the respective adjustment is within reason for the Principal.
+2.3 H.d may adjust the Services and other benefits to the state of the art and technical developments or necessities, provided the respective adjustment is within reason for the Customer.
 H.d may discontinue the Services and other services with a reasonable notice period.
-H.d shall inform the Principal about the discontinuation of the Services in a timely manner.
+H.d shall inform the Customer about the discontinuation of the Services in a timely manner.

-3.3 The Principal is aware that their website may be associated with H.d.
-Therefore, the Principal shall take all steps necessary to keep the services offered by Principal and the services offered by H.d or third parties separate in terms of their content.
+3.3 The Customer is aware that their website may be associated with H.d.
+Therefore, the Customer shall take all steps necessary to keep the services offered by Customer and the services offered by H.d or third parties separate in terms of their content.

-3.4 Should the Principal find out that their use of the Services or other benefits lead to a violation of the law, the Principal shall be required to immediately cease and desist from violating the law and delete any illegal content.
+3.4 Should the Customer find out that their use of the Services or other benefits lead to a violation of the law, the Customer shall be required to immediately cease and desist from violating the law and delete any illegal content.

 4. Special Storage Space Provisions

-4.3 The Principal shall grant H.d the necessary rights to all Content that the Principal stores, publishes, and/or makes publicly available on the Storage Space and/or with the help of the Software, in particular the rights required to store the Content, to make technical adjustments to it, to make it publicly available, and to copy it.
-H.d may only have access to the Principal's Content on the Storage Space to the extent this is technically necessary to provide and/or publish the Content and to the extent this corresponds to the contractually granted authorizations.
+4.3 The Customer shall grant H.d the necessary rights to all Content that the Customer stores, publishes, and/or makes publicly available on the Storage Space and/or with the help of the Software, in particular the rights required to store the Content, to make technical adjustments to it, to make it publicly available, and to copy it.
+H.d may only have access to the Customer's Content on the Storage Space to the extent this is technically necessary to provide and/or publish the Content and to the extent this corresponds to the contractually granted authorizations.

-4.5 The Principal shall perform data backups on a daily basis in order to be able to recover the Content of the Storage Space without any additional cost.
+4.5 The Customer shall perform data backups on a daily basis in order to be able to recover the Content of the Storage Space without any additional cost.

-4.6 The Principal may only make websites publicly available on the Storage Space that were created with the help of the Software.
+4.6 The Customer may only make websites publicly available on the Storage Space that were created with the help of the Software.

 5. Special Software Provisions